 EFFECTS OF GLOBAL TRENDS: HOW DIGITALIZATION AND AUTOMATION CHANGE OUR INDUSTRY!

-Vice President, Head of Sales & Marketing South East Asia
+Vice President, Marketing & Sales, South East Asia

 Giesecke & Devrient

 Mr. Matthias Roehrich is President Director of Giesecke & Devrient Indonesia and Vice President Marketing & Sales South East Asia, G+D Currency Technology Solutions.
 Mr. Matthias Roehrich is a Member of the Group Executive Management and the Executive Management of Giesecke and Devrient APAC Ltd. Hong Kong.
 Before he joined the G&D APAC team in 2013 he headed Government Solutions Sales & Operations for Asia, Middle East and Africa at Giesecke & Devrient FZE Dubai.
 He started his career at Giesecke & Devrient’s Germany Headquarters in 2000 as Regional Sales Director Banknote - and Security Printing Asia and from 2004 onwards as Regional Sales Director Banknote - and Security Printing Africa.
 He graduated from University of Erlangen Nuernberg, Germany and holds a Master of Business Administration Degree.
 Mr. Roehrich is married and has 3 children.

 Presentation Synopsis: Automation and digitalization have become a reality in all areas of our daily life.
 Both have reached our industry raising questions concerning what to do, how to do it and when.
 Stand-alone, off-line banknote processing systems are a thing of the past.
 They are increasingly being connected to form the core of smart factories.
 Communication and collaboration between machines and human-machine interaction enable increased business intelligence.
 This session will share how global trends are influencing our business and benefit all participants across the value chain.